soundpress/RulesOfNYC/docs/c13/index.rst

 Processing means transforming food into the form in which it is to be served to the mobile food vending unit patron, including, but not limited to, by means of slicing, dicing, grating, portioning, blending, mixing, combining, cooking and reheating, or otherwise treating food in such a way as to create a risk that it may become adulterated if improperly handled.
 Portioning by butchering is not allowed; food may be processed on a mobile food vending unit only in accordance with 24 RCNY Health Code Article 89.
 A person who processes food on a mobile food vending unit is not a manufacturer, as that term is defined in Administrative Code § 17-306(p), or successor provision of law.

+Public health hazards means critical violations that are known to contribute directly to food-borne illness or disease, identified with an asterisk (*) in Appendix 6-A of this Chapter, and which include but are not limited to, imminent health hazards defined in 24 RCNY Health Code Article 81 and Part 14 of the State Sanitary Code.

+Reinspection means a sanitary inspection conducted for the purposes of grading following receipt of a score of 14 or more points on an initial inspection.

 Sanitization means effective treatment by heat or chemical means that destroys pathogens on surfaces treated and is acceptable to the Department, as defined in 24 RCNY Health Code § 81.03(ii), or successor provision.

+Summons means a civil notice of violation or other document issued by the Department or other City agency to a mobile food vending permit-holder or vendor that charges a violation of the Health Code, or any other law or rule, for which a monetary penalty is sought, and which is adjudicated at the Office of Administrative Trial and Hearings.

 Ware washing or multi-compartment sink means a sink, other than a hand wash, dedicated to washing cookware, kitchenware and utensils.